hackbinghamton/WebDevelopmentWorkshop/Intro to HTML and CSS/README.md

 This section will be very useful later in this workshop when we take a look at JavaScript and Flask!

 ## Cool CSS Things
 So far we have covered some simple CSS material that will make our HTML file more exciting.
 We can do even more to make our website look fabulous!
-Now we will cover fading, rounded corners, and dropdowns.
+Below we will cover fading, rounded corners, and dropdowns.
 These are only a few of the many possibilities that CSS provides.
 Feel free to look around online for more options!

 ### Fade-in and Fade-out